-- Registrar’s Office academic continuity FAQ: Revised academic calendar and information for students and instructors related to online classes.
+- Registrar’s Office academic continuity: Revised academic calendar and information for students and instructors related to online classes.

 - Emergency academic regulations: Message from Faculty Chair Rick L. Danheiser on changes to MIT’s academic policies.
 A more detailed version is also available.